-During 2010, Talon acquired 100% of the rights to the Trairão iron ore project (the "Trairão Project") and the Inajá South iron project (the "Inajá South Project"), both situated in Pará State, Brazil, pursuant to agreements with each of Codelco do Brasil Mineração Ltda ("Codelco") and Barrick International (Barbados) Corp. ("Barrick Barbados"), dated June 25, 2010 and September 27, 2010, respectively.
+During 2010, Talon acquired 100% of the rights to the Trairão Project and the Inajá South iron project (the "Inajá South Project"), both situated in Pará State, Brazil, pursuant to agreements with each of Codelco do Brasil Mineração Ltda ("Codelco") and Barrick International (Barbados) Corp. ("Barrick Barbados"), dated June 25, 2010 and September 27, 2010, respectively.